dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 * **cohesive**: all your issues from multiple repos appear in 1 workspace
 * **pipeline**:  assignments are different from what is currently being worked on - move an issue to *In Progress* when you are working on it.
 Feel free to claim or assign others to issues.
 More on pipelines below.
 * **duedates / milestones**: to assign a date to a group of issues you can create a *Milestone*.
-Milestones should be thought of as sprints,  sets of tasks with a common due date.
-Makes sense to have them similar to milestone due dates.
+We will use Milestones to demarcate weekly Sprints:  sets of tasks with a common due date.
-* **epics**: You can also use *Epics* to group sets of smaller tasks.
+* **epics**: You will use *Epics* to group sets of smaller tasks.
 If a single issue seems too big - *convert to epic*.
 * **reports**: One you have milestones you can see an estimate of how quickly you'll finish all your tasks.
 * **dependencies**: You can make issues dependent on other issues, so if you have a task that requires someone else to do something you can mark that so they know they are blocking you.
 Very helpful!